-How often do you notice that the clearance section in the back of a store is an absolutely disaster?
-If it is disorganized, most people will pass on shopping and will move towards the other items which are easier to look at.
+How often do you notice that the clearance section in the back of a store is an absolute disaster?
+If it is disorganized, most people will pass on shopping.

-Money saving tip: If you want to find good deals, make sure you are patient enough to weed through all of the clearance items to find that treasure you have been searching for.
+Money saving tip: If you want to find good deals, make sure you are patient enough to weed through all of the clearance items to find that treasure.

-Those little items, foods, and magazines are placed in line for a reason.
+Those little items, foods, and magazines are the checkout for a reason.
 You are going to be standing there and will read the covers and think you need to buy.
 Or, you will look around at things and tend to pick them up.
 Or, if you are waiting for a while, you might be hungry and be tempted to grab a last minute snack.

 Money saving tip: Just leave those items alone and do not add them to your shopping cart.
 It may take some self-control, but those little purchases can quickly add up.

 How often do you find yourself wandering the aisles singing along to the music playing overhead?
 There is a reason for that.
 Easy listening tunes you enjoy make you want to spend more time and get relaxed, which can lead to more spending!

 Money saving tip: Put your earbuds in and listen to your own fast-paced tunes or try not to pay attention.
 If you find yourself dawdling, use a timer so you can get in and out of the store in 20 or 30 minutes.

 12. SKIP THE MEAT COUNTER

 Consumers want the freshest products and assume what you get at the meat counter is better, but that is not the case.
 You end up paying a premium for the butcher to package your product for you.

 Money saving tip: Don’t buy at the meat counter and check the meat and seafood packaged and ready for purchase.
 You may even find rare coupon savings stickers attached to them – so keep your eyes open!